adrianmaciuc/playwright-framework/README.md

 ### 5. Reporters

-Playwright has its own built-in reporter and its pretty awesome, however I have found that Allure best fit most of my needs.
+Playwright has its own built-in reporter and its pretty awesome, however I have found that Allure brings the most value for engineers to evaluate and debug, but also for management to have a clear view.
-Also I mix and use all of the below for practicability purposes
+I mix and use all of the below for practicability purposes

+#### 5.1 Additional Reporters

 Good option for CI for a first view on the failures